DenzelBraithwaite/Vault-of-Knowledge/sql.md

 ### **ORDER BY clause**

 `ORDER BY` is an optional clause of the `SELECT` statement.
 It allows you to sort the data returned by the `SELECT` clause in ascending or descending order.
+It's also possible to order by date.

 ```sql
 SELECT